 - Provide a minimum of 200 life jackets annually to association member aquatic facilities that provide water safety education programs. (anywhere from 15 – 50 life jackets per organization dependent on funds available) – maximum of 32-50 per agency

 Local municipalities, universities, and water safety organizations that are current members with AOAP may submit a grant application annually.

 - All grant applicants must be current members of the Association of Aquatic Professionals for at least 1 full year. (so, members for 1 full cycle and registered for a second)

 - Applicants must submit a completed application explaining how they will utilize the grant program.

 - Applicants will identify how the lifejackets provided to them will be used in promoting drowning education within their learn to swim programs.

 - Agencies awarded the grant will not be eligible to receive further grant funding for the following two years.

-- For Swim Lesson grants: Individuals that will be taking the swim lessons must fill out the application in the left hand column.
+- For Swim Lesson grants: Individuals that will be taking the swim lessons must fill out the swim lesson grant forms Learn to Swim Ind Grant Application.
 Your community or agency would have them fill out the applications and turn them in to you, you would then upload them to your grant application form.
 We must have these applications in order to approve swim lesson grants.
 Grants will be paid out for swim lessons after a report is sent following the completion of the swim session stating that all applicants have attended and participated in the swim lesson session.